Last Updated on 29 November 2025 by Cycloscope

 Cycling routes in the Ring of Kerry (the Iveragh Peninsula)

-What is properly defined as the Ring of Kerry (Morchuaird Chiarrai in Irish) is a 179km route that goes around the Iveragh Peninsula with only two considerable hills, one near the hamlet of Caherdaniel, south of Waterville (180msl), and another one near the beautiful Killarney National Park (250msl).
+What is correctly defined as the Ring of Kerry (Morchuaird Chiarrai in Irish) is a 179km route that goes around the Iveragh Peninsula with only two considerable hills, one near the hamlet of Caherdaniel, south of Waterville (180msl), and another one near the beautiful Killarney National Park (250msl).

-These are really nothing for even an amateur road cyclist, overall a decently fit person can cycle the whole ring in a single day.
+These are really nothing for even an amateur road cyclist; overall, a decently fit person can cycle the whole ring in a single day.
 If you’re visiting Ireland though, we would advise you to take it easy and explore properly the beauty of this peninsula.

 The classic circular route

-Starting with a traditional Irish breakfast from the nice touristic town of Killarney and proceeding counterclockwise, the first section is a bit boring, along the N72 to Killorglin.
-Killorglin is a small colorful town crossed by a river, a perfect stop for stocking in groceries or having a beer in a local pub.
-There’s also a good accommodation choice here but no camping.
-Check here the prices of guesthouses in Killorglin.
+Killorglin is a small, colorful town crossed by a river, a perfect stop for stocking up on groceries or having a beer in a local pub.
+There’s also a good accommodation choice here, but no camping.

-From Waterville the road climbs up a bit, giving you some of the best views along the coastal route.
+From Waterville, the road climbs up a bit, giving you some of the best views along the coastal route.
 The next hamlets are Caherdaniel, Westcove, and Castlecove… the road stays not-exciting until the colorful town of Sneem (nice stream for a quick dip).

 From Parknasilla, the road follows the coast very closely but you’ll actually never see the sea because of the many properties protected by tall trees and fences, we were very disappointed because the coastline is actually gorgeous here.

-From Molls Gap (the highest pass on this “traditional” route), the cycling becomes absolutely spectacular.
+From Molls Gap (the highest pass on this “traditional” route), the cycling becomes spectacular.
 The mountains and lakes around make you feel like you’re 3000 meters above the sea, while you’re actually only one-tenth of that.
 It reminded us of the rugged landscapes of Kyrgyzstan.

-You can reach Molls Gap also by following the main road (as in the map above), which is called N71 from Kenmare, but the R568 is nicer and quieter.
+You can also reach Molls Gap by following the main road (as in the map above), which is called N71 from Kenmare, but the R568 is nicer and quieter.

 Our two cents about the “classic” Ring of Kerry route

-Overall, following this itinerary is not the best choice for a cycling holiday in the Ring of Kerry, besides the Waterville-Caherdaniel section and the Killarney National Park, most of this circle is just traffic with very few scenic spots.
+Overall, following this itinerary is not the best choice for a cycling holiday in the Ring of Kerry; besides the Waterville-Caherdaniel section and the Killarney National Park, most of this circle is just traffic with very few scenic spots.

 The Ballghisheen Pass